nemo0622/pokeemerald-expansion/Seaglass README.md

 - Most Generation 3 and 9 Pokémon sprites by [Egg](https://x.com/Egg3ggEgg) on Twitter
 - Many Generation 3 and other Pokémon sprites by Nuukiie on DeviantArt
 - Many Generation 4 sprites by ESY on DeviantArt
+- Some Hisuian Pokémon sprites (Kleavor and Ursaluna) by Katten and dwg1109 on DeviantArt
 - New player sprites by Solo993 and GOLDHIBIKI on DeviantArt
 - Some trainer sprites by leeseongjae620 on DeviantArt
 - Generation 1-2 and many UI sprites from Spriter's Resource GSC sprite sheets
-- Party menu Pokémon icons by eeveeee1999 on DeviantArt (Gen 3 icons) and Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)
+- Party menu Pokémon icons by EeVeeEe1999 on DeviantArt (Gen 3 icons) and Chamber, Solo0993, Blue Emerald, Lake, Neslug, and Pikachu25 (Most Gen 1-2 icons)